vc64web/virtualc64web/README.md

 ## already achieved goals
 * builds without errors in emsdk  (output vC64.html, vC64.js, vC64.wasm, vC64.data)
 * runs Octopus in redwine demo in a browser
+* sound output

 ## next goals
-* sound output
 * implementing a Javascript API to be able to feed the vC64-WASM Core with disks, crts, keyboard and joystick controller input from  HTML5 side
+* replace the standard emsdk html page and build a specific html5 file which allows to insert disks ...